Benefits of an energy audit

 Why should I get one?

-Having an audit is always a great idea, especially if you have questions about your home like those listed below.
+Having an audit is always a great idea, especially if you have questions about your home, including any of the following:

 • Why are my energy bills high?
-What can I do to lower them?
+How can I lower them?

-• How can I lower my energy usage?
+• How can I reduce my energy usage?

 • Why do those mailed reports say I use more energy than my neighbors?